microsoft/Documentarian/Source/Modules/Documentarian.MicrosoftDocs/Documentation/reference/cmdlets/Sync-BeyondCompare.md

 ### -Path

-The path the updated file that is the base for your comparison.
-The file path must contain the version portion of the path as defined in the `monikerMapping.json`.
+The path to the updated file to use as the base for your comparison.
+The path must contain the version part of the path as defined in the `monikerMapping.json`.

 ```yaml
 Type: System.String